dtcenter/METviewer/docs/seriesplots.rst

 How-To
 -------

-Selection of options to produce the plot proceeds approxately counter-clockwise around the METviewer window.
+Selection of options to produce the plot proceeds approximately counter-clockwise around the METviewer window.
 The steps to create a series plot are:

 #.
 Select the desired database from the "Select databases" pulldown menu at the top margin of the METviewer window.